ravendb/docs/Documentation/4.2/Raven.Documentation.Pages/cloud/portal/cloud-portal-products-tab.markdown

   Click this button to edit your product's list of Allowed IPs.
   !["Manage Product: Edit IPs"](images\portal-products-0061-manage-security-addresses.png "Manage Product: Edit IPs")
   The default setting, 0.0.0.0/0, grants access to **all** IP addresses.
-  All your RavenDB Cloud instances are secured using TLS 1.2 and X509 certificates, but you can increase your system's security further using this in-depth security measure and restrict access to your cloud instance to well-known sources, e.g. your application servers. **We recommend it.**
+  All your RavenDB Cloud instances are secured using TLS 1.2 or 1.3 and X509 certificates, but you can increase your system's security further using this in-depth security measure and restrict access to your cloud instance to well-known sources, e.g. your application servers. **We recommend it.**